 Туре # Type of Qualifying Life Event (QLE) & Scenario QLE Merits SEP Exchange Enrollment Required Prior to QLE Timeframe to Report and Enroll in a Plan (SEP) Coverage or Change Effectuates Regulation Reference Change in Eligibility Status 6.3 Date of Birth Change: Consumer sees incorrect birth date and updates it.
-No N/A Anytime gibility change for 1st day of month following plan enrollment date 45 CFR 155.420(d)(4) current plan, consumer be then follow loss comes eligible f change in APTC s of MEC; i.e., if or different priced /CSR, then they Change in Eligibility Status 6.4 Gains Citizenship: Consumer gains U.S. citizenship.
-Yes No 60 days from QLE 1 st day of the month following plan enrollment 45 CFR 155.420(d)(3) Change in Eligibility Status 6.5 Gain of Legal Presence: Consumer gains legal presence.
-Yes No 60 days from QLE 1 st day of the month following plan enrollment 45 CFR 155.420(d)(3) Change in Loss of Legal Presence: Consumer No N/A N/A 1st day of month following report date Eligibility Status 6.6 loses legal presence.
+No If DOB chang N/A ge results in elig Anytime gibility change for 1 st day of month following plan enrollment date 45 CFR 155.420(d)(4) consumer bed comes eligible fo change in APTC s of MEC; i.e., if or different priced /CSR, then they Change in Eligibility Status 6.4 Gains Citizenship: Consumer gains U.S. citizenship.
+Yes No 60 days from QLE 1st day of the month following plan enrollment 45 CFR 155.420(d)(3) Change in Eligibility Status 6.5 Gain of Legal Presence: Consumer gains legal presence.
+Yes No 60 days from QLE 1st day of the month following plan enrollment 45 CFR 155.420(d)(3) Change in Loss of Legal Presence: Consumer No N/A N/A 1 st day of month following report date Eligibility Status 6.6 loses legal presence.
 Consumer is disenrolled as of the date of loss of legal presence.
 Consumer may request earlier termination, if desired, based on voluntary termination rules.
 If a dependent is disenrolled, the household follows the SEP Matrix #1.5 (QLE "Loss of Dependent").
-If a subscriber is disenrolled, the household follows the SEP Matrix #1.7 (QLE "Loss of Subscriber").
-Change in Eligibility Status 6.7 SSN: Consumer reports change in SSN.
+If a subscriber is disenrolled, the household follows the SEP Matrix #1.7 (QLE "Loss of Subscriber"). may request earlier d on voluntary dent is disenrolled, EP Matrix #1.5 (QLE bscriber is bllows the SEP Change in Eligibility Status 6.7 SSN: Consumer reports change in SSN.
 No N/A N/A N/A Change in Eligibility Status 6.8 Failure to Reconcile Taxes (FTR): Enrollee on Exchange completes tax reconciliation.
 No N/A 60 days from notice of reconciliation approval 1st day of month following plan enrollment date (if guidelines are met) YHI requires previous Exchange enrollment in last month of previous plan year and 26 CFR 1.36B-4; Idaho SBM PST Decision #244

-Туре # Type of Qualifying Life Event (QLE) & Scenario QLE Merits SEP Exchange Enrollment Required Prior to QLE Timeframe to Report and Enroll in a Plan (SEP) Coverage or Change Effectuates Regulation Reference to reconcile for to reapply.
-Enu updated.
-Enro or two consecut proof of loss of financial eligibility due to FTR process with Internal Revenue Service (IRS).
+Туре # Type of Qualifying Life Event (QLE) & Scenario QLE Merits SEP Exchange Enrollment Required Prior to QLE Timeframe to Report and Enroll in a Plan (SEP) Coverage or Change Effectuates Regulation Reference to reconcile fo r two consecut collment will no llees who have proof of loss of financial eligibility due to FTR process with Internal Revenue Service (IRS).
 Proof includes dated letter from IRS indicating clearance and updated financial application approval.
 Resolution of FTR within last 60 days qualifies for SEP.
 Exceptions are made for consumers who are new residents to Idaho, managed case by case.
 Enrollments following loss of eligibility due to FTR have updated financial eligibility automatically applied when confirmed, following IRS clearance.
 Change in Eligibility Status 6.9 Release from Incarceration Yes No 60 days from notice of release from incarceration 1st day of month following plan enrollment date (if guidelines are met) 45 CFR 155.420(d)(3); 45 CFR 155.305(aa)(2)